LGBTQ+ Authors

 Publication Date: 2010

 On March 1, 1966, the voters of Tucson approved the Pueblo Center Redevelopment Project—Arizona’s first major urban renewal project—which targeted the most densely populated eighty acres in the state.
 For close to one hundred years, tucsonenses had created their own spatial reality in the historical, predominantly Mexican American heart of the city, an area most called “la calle.”
 Here, amid small retail and service shops, restaurants, and entertainment venues, they openly lived and celebrated their culture.
 To make way for the Pueblo Center’s new buildings, city officials proceeded to displace la calle’s residents and demolish their ethnically diverse neighborhoods.
 Otero examines conflicting claims to urban space, place, and history as advanced by two opposing historic preservationist groups: the La Placita Committee and the Tucson Heritage Foundation.
-She gives voice to those who lived in, experienced, or remembered this contested area, and analyzes the historical narratives promoted by Anglo-American elites in the service of tourism and cultural dominance.
+They give voice to those who lived in, experienced, or remembered this contested area, and analyzes the historical narratives promoted by Anglo-American elites in the service of tourism and cultural dominance.

 Call Number: E185.97.A69 A3 2018